NielBuys/NCompPHPdev/README.md

 Access your project in a browser: Open your browser and go to http://localhost.
 You should see the Apache test page.

 Add your PHP files: Place your PHP files in the folder mapped on your host machine.
 These files will automatically be accessible inside the Docker container.

+In my VS Code terminal, I execute the following Docker command to access the /var/www/html folder, where I run Composer and npm commands:

+      docker exec -it ncompphp84dev /bin/bash

 **Configuring VS Code with XDebug**